Audi A5 Interior

 - "While Audi's MMI infotainment system and other controls are easy to use, what really sets this interior apart are design and attention to detail." -- Kelley Blue Book

 - "Performing basic tasks with the standard dash-mounted MMI controller requires a few extra steps compared to the upgraded MMI 'high' interface that comes with the optional navigation system.
 The latter benefits from simplified menus, a slightly larger display screen and a more ergonomic controller mounted between the front seats." -- Edmunds (2015)

 - "Audi's MultiMedia Interface (MMI) absorbs most audio, navigation system, and some climate functions.
 While many of said functions are clearly labeled on a dashboard screen, performing simple tasks requires multiple button presses." -- Consumer Guide (2013)

-The Audi A5 Coupe has 12.2 cubic feet of trunk space, which is more than you’ll find in the Infiniti Q60, but less than you’ll find in the BMW 4-Series Coupe.
-The A5 Cabriolet has 10.2 cubic feet of trunk space with the top down, which is good for a convertible.
+The 2015 Audi A5 Coupe has 12.2 cubic feet of trunk space, which is on par for the class.
+The A5 Cabriolet has 10.2 cubic feet of trunk space with the top up or down, which is good for a convertible.
 Reviewers appreciate that the lowered convertible top doesn't eat into trunk space and say the standard split-folding rear seats, so you can expand the storage area for larger items.
-Critics appreciate that the Cabriolet’s cargo space doesn’t shrink when you put the top down.
-In many convertibles, especially hard tops like the BMW 4-Series Convertible, the folded roof takes up a lot more space.

 - "Thanks to the use of a fabric top instead of a more elaborate hardtop, the convertible trunk can still accommodate 10.2 cubic feet of cargo when the top is folded down, only 2 cubes less than the coupe." -- Edmunds (2015)